omarhalawa3301/gam/README.md

 If the install was successful, typing `gam --help` should show a useful message.

-If you get an error saying the command was not found, then run the following (subsitute the appropriate <user>):
+If you get an error saying the command was not found, then run the following (with substituting the appropriate user directory):
 ```
 export PATH=$PATH:/home/<user>/.local/bin
 ```